 Most popular of all the German Christmas markets are those hosted throughout Cologne – and of these, the most famous is the market set up directly in front of Cologne Cathedral, which is the largest cathedral in Germany and a UNESCO World Heritage site.

 At the Cologne market, over 160 stalls offer a range of tempting gift items, foods and warming drinks.
-Don’t miss specialties like the carved nutcrackers, rustic doll figures made of dried plums (known in German as zwetschgenmännle) and candied toasted almonds.
-Also take the opportunity to stock up on German Christmas classics like lebkuchen and magenbrot.
+Don’t miss specialities like the carved nutcrackers, rustic doll figures made of dried plums (known in German as zwetschgenmännle) and candied toasted almonds.
+Also, take the opportunity to stock up on German Christmas classics like lebkuchen and magenbrot.

 Strasbourg Christmas market (France)